CelloCorgi/ICSE_fNIRS2021/README.md

 * Ioulia Kovelman, University of Michigan
 * Westley Weimer, University of Michigan <weimerw@umich.edu>

+### Paper Link

+The paper is availble both here on GitHub: FIXME and on arXiv https://arxiv.org/abs/2102.12376

 ### Repository Contents

 * [Stimuli.zip](https://github.com/CelloCorgi/ICSE_fNIRS2021/blob/main/Stimuli.zip): Contains all 90 fNIRS stimuli used during our experiment
-*
+* [Channel Setup](https://github.com/CelloCorgi/ICSE_fNIRS2021/tree/main/fNIRS%20Channel%20Setup): Contains the fNIRS cap channel setup map

-### Paper Link
+### Other Data

-The paper is availble both here on GitHub: FIXME and on arXiv https://arxiv.org/abs/2102.12376
+* Our raw fNIRS data contains a large amount of sensitive brain activation patterns that we are unable to post publicly on GitHub.
+If you are interested in access to our raw fNIRs data and/or our full analysis pipeline, please contact either Madeline Endres at <endremad@umich.edu> or Westley Weimer at <weimerw@umich.edu>